 ETIAS Visa Waiver for Spain

-In 2021, the European Union (EU) will introduce the ETIAS Visa Waiver.
+At the end of 2022, the European Union (EU) will introduce the ETIAS Visa Waiver.
 It will become a requirement for many nationalities who want to enter Spain or any of the other countries in the Schengen Area.

 Unlike the Schengen Visa, applicants will not need to physically go to an embassy or consulate.
 The online application will only take a matter of minutes and, once approved, the visa waivers will be valid for 3-year periods.